Feedback Is a Gift But Only If You’re Coachable

 When holding a managerial title, it’s common to prioritize management-focused actions over leadership-focused ones.
 However, effective coaching can improve team performance significantly.
 Developing a coaching mindset, clarifying goals, providing consistent support, and personalized coaching are key tactics.
 Coached employees are more engaged and achieve higher performance targets.

 More managers are seeing themselves as a coach than ever before.
-But it’s no secret that it’s easier to give
+But it’s no secret that it’s easier to give direct feedback than it is

 Feedback is sharing information about a person’s performance which is used as a basis for improvement.
 Delivering disapproval or expressing the need for someone else to change is no easy task.

 Do you ever feel like a team member is underperforming?
 Welcome to the leadership club.
-It’s likely your team member
+It’s likely your team member feels it as well.
+They

 Unfortunately, the hard decisions around talent management are just part of the territory of leadership.
 Anyone involved in the talent management life cycle knows the three essential components; hiring, retaining and firing.